mdn/content/files/en-us/mozilla/add-ons/webextensions/api/webrequest/onauthrequired/index.md

       - : `integer`.
 The server's port number.

 - `cookieStoreId`
   - : `string`.
 If the request is from a tab open in a contextual identity, the cookie store ID of the contextual identity.
+See [Work with contextual identities](/en-US/docs/Mozilla/Add-ons/WebExtensions/Work_with_contextual_identities) for more information.
 - `frameId`
   - : `integer`.
 This is `0` if the request happens in the main frame; a positive value is the ID of a subframe in which the request happens.
 If the document of a (sub-)frame is loaded (`type` is `main_frame` or `sub_frame`), `frameId` indicates the ID of this frame, not the ID of the outer frame.
 Frame IDs are unique within a tab.
 - `incognito`